toastmod/projectsafehouse/README.md

 The goal of this project is to make a game engine that can be broken down into separate usable modules.

+**NOTE:** This is very much work in progress and most modules aren't fully fleshed out yet.

 # Module Hierarchy

 Each module builds off of other modules, hence being incremental.